farvellhub/nstudio/README.md

 # NStudio

-Template web of art studio.
+Template of portfolio web designed on minimalism design.
 Full responsive.
-Made it with JFlow.
+Using Jflow.

 # Characteristics.

-· `Webpack4` as bundler.
+· `Webpack5` as bundler.

 · `image post-procesing`.